Amog-OS/AmogOS/README.md

 - LXDE for DE
 - xcompmgr for effects
 - Lightpad for the launchpad thing
 - xfce4-panel for dock and the panel

+-KDE Plasma 5 Version coming soon...

 #### Misc